Radico Khaitan Limited (NSE: RADICO) Q3 2026 Earnings Call dated Jan. 23, 2026

 Nitin Awasthi

 Hello, sir.
 A broader question from my side.
-About a decade ago, if you would sit down with any liquor company which would have aspirations and ask about the end goal.
-I said acquisitions at the end.
-Finally, you would end up with a distillery in Scotland being a must for any company in India, an Indian company to do well.
-However, over a period of time we saw Japanese whiskey is doing very well with Japanese malts and of course Indian malts itself doing very well.
-Then it seemed like that didn’t those Scottish distillation and malt unit was no more a requirement for Indian brands or Indian companies to succeed.
+About a decade ago, if you would sit down with any liquor company which would have aspiration and ask about the end goal, asset acquisition, at the end, finally, you would end up with a distillery in Scotland being a must for any company in India and Indian company to do well.
+However, over a period of time, we saw Japanese whisky is doing very well with Japanese malts and of course, Indian malts itself doing very well.
+Then

-Is there a misread in this assumption.
-Of mine or is that a very.
-Very big requirement still, even after the success of Indian malt?
+It seemed like that Scottish distillation and malt unit was no more a requirement for Indian brands or Indian companies to succeed.
+Is there a misread in this assumption of mine or is that a very, very big requirement still even after the success of Indian malts?

 Abhishek Khaitan

-This is an interesting question you have.
-Like earlier, if you would say that the wines, if you talk about wines, it would be only France.
+It is an interesting question you have.
+Like earlier, if you talk about wine, it would be only France.
 But now you see wines coming from all the regions across the globe.
-In fact, new age wines are somewhere much better than maybe the old age wines.
-So same thing.
-Like even the malt that you see earlier it was the Scottish malts and now the Japanese malts are more expensive than the Scottish malt.
-In fact, Indian malt is, are becoming more expensive than even the Scottish malt as of now.
+In fact, the new age wines are somewhere much better than maybe the old age wine.
+So same thing like in the malt that you see, earlier it was the Scottish malts and now the Japanese malts are more expensive than the Scottish malts, in fact, Indian malts are becoming more expensive than even the Scottish malts as of now.
 So I think the trend is changing and more importantly is people across the globe, people in India want a different taste and a different experience.
+And malt has its unique character where every country has a different kind of palette to their malt.
+So I think it is now kind of a global phenomenon.
+You no longer have to be in Scotland to have the right malt.

 Nitin Awasthi